Simple - Gds Lef And Def Editor. Ok, so it now supports a few more formats.

 Most people don't require it, Cadence Virtuoso does not support it.
 In theory it can be supported at no overhead but will require a lot of changes to the UI and careful testing.
 So if you really, really need it let us know and it could be added to the roadmap.

 Well, maybe we don't know about it.
-Mail email@example.com and tell us what you need.
-This is freeware, so nothing is promised, but your request may be (a) interesting or (b) simple to implement.
+Mail firstname.lastname@example.org and tell us what you need.
+Nothing is promised, but your request may be (a) interesting or (b) simple to implement.
 So feel free to suggest.

 Please email email@example.com and describe the problem as accurately as you can.
 Again we cannot promise to fix all bugs but so far all the reproducible ones that have been reported have been fixed.
 A small test case, if possible, greatly increases the chance of reproducing the problem.